pirate/wireguard-docs/README.md

 **Examples**

-* The value can be left unconfigured to use system default DNS servers
+* The value can be left unconfigured to use the system's default DNS servers
 * A single DNS server can be provided
 `DNS = 1.1.1.1`
 * or multiple DNS servers can be provided